WANASX/valorant-instalock-triggerbot-spoofer/README.md

 4. **Code Spoofing:**
    Each run, the spoofer obfuscates the internal code (except for the UI design) and generates a uniquely named file in the `temp/` folder.

+6. **Enemy Highlight Color**
+   Go to Valorant settings and change enemy highlight color to Yellow (protanopia)

 ## File Structure